RpRahul612/Hotel-Booking-AI-Chatbot/README.md

 - Tested and debugged the chatbot to ensure a seamless user experience and high accuracy in responses.

 ACHIEVEMENTS:
-- Successfully reduced the time taken for booking inquiries and confirmations by 40%.
 - Enhanced customer satisfaction by providing instant responses to common inquiries.
 - Improved operational efficiency by automating repetitive tasks